 - Foods rich in folate, such as liver and leafy greens.
 Folate is a B vitamin that helps prevent birth defects.
 It should be noted that majority of the population (up to 60%) may not be able to use synthetic folic acid due to a genetic variation that limits the body’s ability to convert folic acid to folate.
 Therefore, prenatal vitamins should have folate, not folic acid.
 (Nicols, 2018).

-- Foods rich in other B vitamins (especially B6 and B12), such as slow cooked meat, meat on the bone, bone broth, liver and leafy greens.
+- Foods rich in other B vitamins (especially B6 and B12), such as slow-cooked meat, meat on the bone, bone broth, liver, and leafy greens.
 B vitamin deficiency can increase the risk of miscarriage, preterm labor and birth defects.
 Sufficient levels of B Vitamins are also important postpartum for breastfeeding mothers.
 (Nicols, 2018).

 - Prenatal vitamins and other supplements such as Vitamin D, Vitamin B complex and magnesium can also be recommended to help with overall micronutrient intake.
-All suggested supplements can and should be discussed with client’s medical practitioner.
+All suggested supplements can and should be discussed with the client’s medical practitioner.

 Development of the Fetal Nervous System

 Not only are appropriate levels of micronutrients important throughout pregnancy to help with fetal growth, but it’s important to note that the development of the fetal nervous system begins in the 3rdweek of gestation and extends for a period postnatally.
 (Stiles and Jernigan 2010).
 Considering many women find out they’re pregnant no earlier than their 4thweek of gestation (and many much later than that), the fetus may be exposed to toxins in those early stages, without the mother intending to do harm.
 Therefore, these factors must be considered prior to a client getting a positive pregnancy test.

 The following should be eliminated for women attempting to conceive:

 The following should be reduced or eaten in moderation for women attempting to conceive: